Optimax14/robokit_fork/README.md

 # RoboKit
-A toolkit for robotics tasks
+A toolkit for robotic tasks

 ## Features
 - Zero-shot text-to-bbox approach for object detection using GroundingDINO.
+- Zero-shot bbox-to-mask approach for object detection using SegmentAnything.
 - Zero-shot classification using OpenAI CLIP.

 ## Getting Started